getodk/docs/README.md

 ### Building the Docker image

-Next, you need to build the Docker image with all the tools you will be using to work with ODK's docs.
+Next, you need to build the Docker image with all the tools you will be using to work with ODK-X's docs.

 ```
-docker build -t odk-docs .
+docker build -t odkx-docs .
 ```

 It can take a long time to build the Docker image, but you only need to do this once.